Carpet Drying Checklist

 - To avoid the chance of electrical shock, do not use a home vacuum or shop vac to remove water.

-- If sewage related, do not handle any contaminated items and do not turn on fans, heating, or air conditioning units as they may spread the contamination.
+- Finally last on the Flood Restoration Checklist, if sewage related, do not handle any contaminated items and do not turn on fans, heating, or air conditioning units as they may spread the contamination.

 In any event, why is it necessary to act quickly?